Fatigue is more than just tiredness. Fatigue can make it hard to get out of bed in the morning and prevent a person from fulfilling their daily tasks.

 Yoga and mindfulness

-A survey they carried out found that around 1 in 25 drivers aged 18 years and above had fallen asleep while driving in the previous 30 days.
+A survey they carried out found that around 1 in 25 drivers ages 18 years and above had fallen asleep while driving in the previous 30 days.

 If a driver notices that they are doing any of the following, they should pull over and take a nap or change drivers: